Welcome to Sno-King Arena’s Learn to Skate Program

 A: Due to current health and safety concerns we ask that parents who choose to remain in the building stay at their skaters designated socially distanced chair.

 Q: What should I wear to class?

 A: Wear warm, comfortable clothing, long socks, gloves, and a jacket.
 Dressing in layers is recommended.
-We have helmets available at the skate rental desk, but students may also bring their own helmet.
+Due to current health and safety concerns we will NOT be allowing rental helmets.
+We encourage students to bring their own helmet.
 Knee pads without an outer plastic shell is recommended.
 Thin- or medium-weight socks are optimal.
-Please watch our “how to properly lace ice skate” video here (link).

-Q: How do I know if I graduated and will proceed to the next level?
+Q: How do I know if I or my skater graduated and will proceed to the next level?